My Story & Beliefs

 • The first person of the Trinity orders and directs all things according to His purpose and pleasure.
 He has created humanity to bring Him glory and honor, through His grace.
 While He is transcendent, He is also actively involved in His creation—offering an eternal relationship with us through His Son, Jesus Christ.
 (Matthew 6:9; John 5:19-24; Ephesians 1:3-6; 2:1-10)

 • Jesus Christ is both the eternal Son of God and virgin-born Son of man.
-Fully God, fully man, He surrendered nothing of His deity during His earthly life.
-His sinless, sacrificial offering on the cross made atonement for all of humanity’s sins for all time.
-We believe in His bodily resurrection, His physical ascension, and His visible return back to earth to fully establish His earthly kingdom.
+Fully God, fully man, His sinless, sacrificial offering on the cross made atonement for all of humanity’s sins for all time.
+I believe in His bodily resurrection, His physical ascension, and His visible return back to earth to fully establish His earthly kingdom.
 (John 1:14-18; Colossians 1:15-20)

-• The Holy Spirit executes the will of God in this world through humanity by leading, guiding, filling, teaching, and convicting.
-The Holy Spirit is not merely an impersonal force, but is a person, displaying the qualities of personhood (intellect, emotions, and will).
+• The Holy Spirit executes the will of God in this world through humanity by leading, filling, gifting, forming, and teaching.
+The Holy Spirit is not an impersonal force, but is a person, displaying the qualities of personhood (intellect, emotions, and will).
 The Holy Spirit equips believers upon conversion by giving them gifts to be used for the building up of the church and by bearing fruit through their yielded lives.
 (John 16:7-11; Ephesians 2:10; Ephesians 1:13-14; Galatians 5:22-25)

 • Jesus Christ died for our sins as the only sufficient sacrifice, offering atonement for the sin of all humanity through His death, burial, and resurrection.
 While salvation is available to all, it is only experienced by those who receive His gracious gift by faith.
 As a result of our new relationship with God through His Son, Jesus, we are called to a life of submission to the Holy Spirit, manifesting spiritual fruit, and walking in good works that God has prepared beforehand for us to do.
 (John 14:6; Acts 4:12; John 1:12; Ephesians 1:7, 2:8-9; Hebrews 10:10-14; 1 John 5:11-13; Galatians 3:26; John 3:16)